 Where A2 is the birth date.

 The above formula calculates the number of complete years.
 If you'd rather get the exact age, including years, months and days, then concatenate three DATEDIF functions like we did in the previous example:

 =DATEDIF(B2,TODAY(),"y") & " Years, " & DATEDIF(B2,TODAY(),"ym") & " Months, " & DATEDIF(B2,TODAY(),"md") & " Days"

 To learn other methods of converting a birthdate to age, check out How to calculate age from date of birth.

-This is how you compute the difference between two dates in a variety of time intervals.
-Hopefully, the DATEDIF function and other formulas you've learned today will prove useful in your worksheets.
-Anyway, I thank you for reading and invite to check out other parts of our tutorial to working with days and time in Excel.
+This is how you compute the difference between two dates in various time intervals.
+Hopefully, the DATEDIF function and other formulas you've learned today will prove useful in your work.

 Table of contents